mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 ## Discussion

 Could we improve the performance of such simple embeddings even further?
 One promising idea is to define better n-gram embeddings than the simple compositional embeddings defined in DisC.
-A new [NAACL'18 paper](https://arxiv.org/abs/1703.02507) of Pagliardini, Gupta, & Jaggi proposes a text embedding similar to DisC in which unigram and bigram embeddings are trained specifically to be added together to form sentence embeddings, also achieving good results.
+An independent  [NAACL'18 paper](https://arxiv.org/abs/1703.02507) of Pagliardini, Gupta, & Jaggi proposes a text embedding similar to DisC in which unigram and bigram embeddings are trained specifically to be added together to form sentence embeddings, also achieving good results.
+(Of course, the computational time is higher than ours.)
-In our upcoming [ACL'18 paper](https://arxiv.org/abs/1805.05388) with Yingyu Liang, Tengyu Ma, & Brandon Stewart) we give a very simple method to induce embeddings for n-grams as well as other rare linguistic features that improves even further.
+In our upcoming [ACL'18 paper](https://arxiv.org/abs/1805.05388) with Yingyu Liang, Tengyu Ma, & Brandon Stewart) we give a very simple  and efficient method to induce embeddings for n-grams as well as other rare linguistic features that improves even further.
 This will be described in a future blog post.

 Sample code for constructing and evaluating DisC embeddings is [available](https://github.com/NLPrinceton/text_embedding) as well as [solvers for recreating the sparse recovery results for word embeddings](https://github.com/NLPrinceton/sparse_recovery).